 - Carbon Monoxide - is a colorless, practically odorless, and tasteless gas or liquid.
 It results from incomplete oxidation of carbon in combustion.
 It can be produced by natural gas or propane appliances and internal combustion engines (automobile).
 At low concentrations it produces fatigue in healthy people and chest pain in people with heart disease.
 At higher concentrations, impaired vision and coordination; headaches; dizziness; confusion; nausea.
 Can cause flu-like symptoms that clear up after leaving home.
 Fatal at very high concentrations.

 - Formaldehyde - is a colorless, strong-smelling gas.
 It is used as a preservative in medical laboratories and mortuaries.
 It is found in other products such as chemicals, particleboard, household products, glues, permanent press fabrics, paper product coatings, fiberboard, and plywood.
 It is also widely used as an industrial fungicide, germicide, and disinfectant.
 Exposure can irritate eyes, nose, and throat and can make you cough and wheeze.
 Subsequent exposure may cause severe allergic reactions of the skin, eyes, and respiratory tract.

-· Radon - is a colorless, tasteless, odorless, radioactive gas that is found in soil and rocks.
+- Radon - is a colorless, tasteless, odorless, radioactive gas that is found in soil and rocks.
 When it accumulates in a home or structure it can be a health hazard.
 North Dakota is a state, which has potentially high radon levels.
 The only way to determine if there is a problem is to measure the radon level.
-FDHU has radon measuring kits available to the public at no charge.
-Kits are sent to a certified lab for analysis.

 For more information about air quality, log on to one of the following websites.